 Scope |

-Most industrial applications such as aerospace, automobile, biomedical and defense areas need materials that must operate in increasingly extreme and complex environments.
-As no single existing alloy can meet all the requirements of a system component, the successful design and processing of a gradual change in composition and microstructure, thus properties, over the whole material is gaining considerable attention in the materials science and engineering society.
-In concept, functionally graded materials (FGMs) are attractive.
-In practice, FGMs are often susceptible to processing defects linked to prohibitively time-consuming, empirical process development without the ability to predictively determine and/or rapidly screen experimentally viable pathways (composition and process parameters) to optimize their production.
-Due to these limitations, the actual performance of FGMs relative to conventionally joined parts remains to be validated and optimized.
-This symposium focuses on all aspects of the science and technology that will enable controlling microstructure and properties of graded materials, from thermodynamic, kinetic, property, and microstructure evolution simulations to rapid processing, in situ characterization, and understanding of defect formation.
+Most industrial applications such as the aerospace, automobile, biomedical and defense areas need materials that must operate in increasingly extreme and complex environments.
+Usually no single existing alloy can meet all the requirements of a desired system component.
+Thus, the successful design and processing of a gradual change in composition and microstructure, and therefore properties, over the whole material is gaining considerable attention in materials science and engineering.
+Graded materials, coatings and claddings allow for unique combinations of properties to enable various harsh environment, functional and structural applications.
+In practice, functionally graded materials (FGMs) are often susceptible to processing defects linked to prohibitively time-consuming, empirical process development without the ability to predictively determine and/or rapidly screen experimentally viable pathways (composition and process parameters) to optimize their production.
+Due to these limitations, the actual performance of FGMs, relative to conventional parts, remains to be validated and optimized.
+This symposium focuses on all aspects of the science and technology, from fundamental science to industrial applications, that will enable control of the microstructure and properties of graded materials coatings and claddings, including: thermodynamic, kinetic, property, and microstructure evolution simulations; rapid processing; in situ characterization; and understanding defect formation.

 • Development and demonstration of computational-experimental platforms to produce viable graded components ready for various types of advanced testing

-• Computational prediction of optimal material gradients with minimal processing defects such as porosity
+• Computational prediction of optimal material gradients and properties with minimal processing defects, such as porosity